 Schrems said: “Facebook has even blocked accounts of users who have not given consent.
 In the end users only had the choice to delete the account or hit the agree button – that’s not a free choice, it more reminds of a North Korean election process.”

 The complaints, filed on behalf of unnamed users of the sites, were sent to Facebook’s Irish headquarters and Google’s offices in Mountain View, California.
-It is not known whether the Irish Data Protection Commissioner, which governs both companies, has been notified.

 In a statement, Google said: “We build privacy and security into our products from the very earliest stages and are committed to complying with the EU general data protection regulation.
 Over the last 18 months, we have taken steps to update our products, policies and processes to provide users with meaningful data transparency and control across all the services that we provide in the EU.”